Wills Vs. Trusts

 With a Trust

-The "settlors" or creators of a Revocable Living Trust determine the party controlling their estate, who is know as their "trustee."
+The “settlors” or creators of a Revocable Living Trust determine the party controlling their estate, who is known as their “trustee.”
 As settlors, they determine the beneficiaries, or who shall receive their estate.